jingbinQIAN/Graduation-Placement-Service-System/readme.md

 ### Explanation of the files:
 1. In the root folder: <br>
+    "Graduation Placement Service v3.docx" is the descriptions of our project. <br>
     "teamwork.py" is the main function to run our project. <br>
     If you use PyCharm editor, open this file and trust the project.
 Then the whole project can be open and edited. <br>
     "gpsdatabase.sql" is the file for you to load our database. <br>
+2. In the folder "./demonstrations", there are the powerpoint slides and video of our project <br>
+3. In the folder "./documents": <br>
+    "SRS_v2.0.pdf" is the Software Requirement Specification <br>
+    "Architecture_Design.pdf" and "Detailed_Design.pdf" are the designs of our project. <br>
+    "Test_plan.pdf" and "Test_report.pdf" are the tests of some part of our codes. <br>
-2. In the folder "./app", there are the sub functions (codes) of our project. <br>
+4. In the folder "./app", there are the sub functions (codes) of our project. <br>
     "/app/models": the entities (classes) are there. <br>
     "/app/controller": the functions to implement all the use cases there. <br>
     "/app/templates": the html files for creating and decoration webpages. <br>